 The CDC and National Institute of Allergy and Infectious Diseases (NIAID) refer to the concept of prolonged Lyme symptoms as post-treatment Lyme disease syndrome (PTLDS), which Dr. Auwaerter further clarified is used to describe someone who has suffered from Lyme disease and gotten antibiotic treatment but has persistent symptoms.
 The CDC specifically defines PTLDS as having symptoms that last for more than six months after treatment.
-"We have no definitive proof why some people feel unwell for post treatment Lyme disease syndrome," Dr. Auwaerter said.
+"We have no definitive proof why some people feel unwell for post-treatment Lyme disease syndrome," Dr. Auwaerter said.
 He's a member and former president of the IDSA, which he said follows standards set by the National Academy of Medicine and has a similar stance to the CDC on all things PTLDS (and Lyme disease in general, for that matter).

-It's believed by ILADS that, in contrast, the actual infection persists, which is why they have adopted the use of "chronic Lyme" as terminology.
+It's believed by ILADS that, in contrast, the actual infection persists, which is why this group has adopted the use of "chronic Lyme" as terminology.
 As mentioned, tests for Lyme disease detect antibodies made by the immune system to fight off Lyme, and according to the CDC, your immune system continues to make the antibodies for months or years after the infection is presumed to be gone.
 Because of that, the CDC notes there is no test that can prove a cure.
 "This means that if your blood tests positive, then it will likely continue to test positive for months or even years even though the bacteria are no longer present," the CDC states.